gloriamacia/exp-net-fundamentals-2025-Q2/journal/week2/JOURNAL.md

 I implemented a reverse proxy using Nginx on an Ubuntu EC2 instance to expose a web service running on a Windows EC2 within a private subnet.
 The goal was to allow external access to the internal application without assigning a public IP to the Windows instance.
 By configuring Nginx to forward incoming HTTP requests to the Windows host's private IP, I was able to securely route external traffic through the Ubuntu proxy, preserving internal network isolation while enabling controlled public access.

+# HA Proxy

+In this section, the goal was to configure an Ubuntu EC2 instance as an HAProxy load balancer to distribute traffic across backend servers.
+However, the tutorial referenced setup files that were not provided, so I couldn't complete the hands-on part.
+In AWS, this functionality is typically handled by Elastic Load Balancer (ELB), which offers similar capabilities as a managed service.